 After that, pick a campaign objective that aligns with what you hope to achieve with your ad.
 Options include:

-Pro tip: If you aim to get specific results (like driving traffic, increasing engagement, or making sales), you’ll be charged per action taken.
+Pro tip: If you want specific results (like more traffic, engagement, or sales), you’ll be charged per action taken.
 But if you just want to boost visibility (like getting more website visits), you’ll pay based on the number of times your ad appears.

 (Image: Meta screenshot)